albertoforcato/funges/TASKS.md

   - [ ] `make analyze` – run bundle analyzer if needed
   - [ ] `make deploy` – build and push to GitHub Pages
   - [ ] `make docker-build` – build Docker image of the frontend
+  - [ ] Add other commands to the Makefile

 ## 15. GitHub Pages Deployment